 - Expert advice on exam technique and how to “target the marks” in an exam situation on a topic-by-topic basis;

-- Tailor-made resources to complete as homework that complement the learning process and further embed the newly learnt material.
+- Tailor-made resources to complete as homework that complement the learning process and further embed any newly learned material.

 If you want to book a lesson or are unsure about whether one-to-one tuition is for you, please get in touch in the “Contact Me” section to organise an online demonstration of how effective one-to-one tuition can be.